Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 Standard

-• Price: Approximately $225–$245/month (annual) for the base seat
+• Price: Approximately $225–$245/month (annual) for one user

-• Per-user fee: ~$29–$39/month per additional user beyond the base
+• Per-user fee: ~$29–$39/month for each extra user

 • What’s included: Unlimited jobs, scheduling, dispatching, invoicing, client portal, QuickBooks Online sync, basic reporting, online booking